 Is there any flexibility with the submission deadlines because of Covid-19?

-Advance HE recognises that restrictions relating to Covid-19 are continuing to impact the work plans of applicants.
-To assist applicants planning submissions during this uncertain period, we have introduced a three-month rolling deadline for the following Athena SWAN Ireland submission rounds:
+Advance HE recognises that Covid-19 is continuing to impact the work of applicants.
+To assist applicants planning submissions during this uncertain period, we have introduced a three-month rolling deadline for the following Athena Swan Ireland submission rounds: